 Birmingham is located in the West Midlands in the heart of England.
 Often described as England’s second city it is a hub of business, tourism and importantly – is home to Cadburys dairy chocolate.
 Our Birmingham Area Guide looks at the residential regions of the city centre.
 These areas can be broken down into several quarters and are currently undergoing some exciting regeneration.
+As well as this, it explores the best places to live in Birmingham and reviews from residents who own or rent in Birmingham.

 Birmingham residents, or Brummies, provide a welcoming home to new visitors and old.
 Birmingham’s history is built on its industrial power and majestic waterways, music, shopping and culture.